Daniel-2048/BubbleSortApp/README.md

 This project is an exercise using Swift & SwiftUI, aiming to present each step of the Bubble Sort.
-There's still a lot of problems waiting to solve.
+There're still a lot of problems waiting to solve.